One day in Philadelphia itinerary if you only have 24 hours in the City Of Brotherly Love.

 - Rebel Taco: made-from-scratch “not yo mama’s” tacos

 Wind Down Your Afternoon At The Museum Of The American Revolution

-The Museum Of The American Revolution is known for its hands-on, tech-driven displays.
+The Museum Of The American Revolution (reserve a ticket online here) is known for its hands-on, tech-driven displays.

 At first glance, the museum seems a little small.
 But each exhibit is packed with information.
 It’s not presented in a traditional manner so if you want to get the most out of your visit, you’ll want to watch the videos and interact with the displays as much as you can!

 End Your One Day In Philadelphia With A Late-Night Treat